 The truth is there is always something to be grateful for if you truly ask for it.
 Seek and ye shall find.
 As a man thinketh so is he.
 If you think you don't feel grateful in the moment ask yourself what could you be grateful for.

-When you start out your gratitude practice keep it simple.
+When you start out your power of gratitude practice keep it simple.
 The habit will come and then you can challenge yourself but for the first few days just bring to mind three things you are grateful for.

 Try this for example: